 Some economists argue that markets had already anticipated a Trump victory, generating a positive reaction in the equity sector and a rise in interest rates.
 U.S. Treasury yields also rose, reflecting expectations of more expansionary fiscal policies.

-According to some experts, policy geared toward economic growth through tax cuts and increased tariffs could favor U.S. equities at the expense of the bond market in the near future.
+According to some experts, economic growth-oriented policies through tax cuts and increased tariffs could favor U.S. equities in the near future at the expense of the bond market.
 However, inflation could rise, leading to a possible “steepening” of the yield curve.

-In this context, Europe could suffer significant economic setbacks: it is estimated that a 10% duty on U.S. imports could reduce European GDP by 0.2% by 2026.
+In this context, Europe could suffer significant economic repercussions: it is estimated that a 10% tariff on U.S. imports could reduce European GDP by 0.21% by 2026.

-The European stock market is already underexposed to international investors, thus limiting Europe's attractiveness to the U.S. market.
-The United States is one of Italy's most important trading partners, and this situation could actually affect the share of Italian exports to the U.S. market.
+The European stock market is already underweight in international investors, thus limiting Europe's attractiveness compared to the US market.
+The United States represents one of the most important trading partners for Italy, and this situation could indeed affect the share of Italian exports to the US market.

-One aspect that is often overlooked is the impact that increased U.S. tariffs have on commodity prices internationally.
-The United States, as a net importer of many commodities, could face a increase in internal costs, with direct consequences for inflation.
-If the compensatory measures taken by the government prove ineffective, commodity prices could rise significantly in the U.S. market.
+An often overlooked aspect is the impact that the increase in U.S. tariffs has on commodity prices internationally.
+The United States, as a net importer of many raw materials, may find itself facing a increase in internal costs, with direct consequences on inflation.
+If the compensation measures adopted by the government prove ineffective, commodity prices could significantly increase in the American market.

-Globally, however, the imposition of duties would reduce the’export to the U.S., increasing supply in international markets and leading to falling prices.
-The experience of Trump's first term, characterized by tariffs on steel and aluminum, offers valuable insights into the effects of such policies.
-In 2018, the Trump administration introduced tariffs of 25% on steel and 10% on aluminum in response to an investigation that pointed to national security risks related to imports.
+Globally, however, imposing tariffs would reduce the’export to the U.S., increasing supply in international markets and leading to a decline in prices.
+The experience of Trump’s first term, marked by tariffs on steel and aluminum, offers valuable insights into the effects of such policies.
+In 2018, the Trump administration imposed tariffs of 25% on steel and 10% on aluminum, in response to an investigation that identified national security risks linked to imports.

-Data show that between 2018 and 2019, steel prices in the United States increased by 16.2%, while in international markets have remained stable. indicating that international supply was able to offset the reduction in exports to the US.
+The data show that, between 2018 and 2019, steel prices in the United States rose by 16.21%, while in international markets have remained stable. indicating that the international offer managed to compensate for the reduction in exports to the USA.
 A similar effect was observed for aluminum, with an increase in domestic prices in 2018, but global prices have declined, particularly in China.
-In Europe, the impact has been mitigated by protective measures taken by the European Union.
+In Europe, the impact was mitigated by protective measures adopted by the European Union.

-This analysis highlights how duties, while intended to strengthen domestic industry, can also affect foreign markets, Altering the global supply and demand balance..
+This analysis highlights how tariffs, despite aiming to strengthen domestic industry, can also impact foreign markets., altering the global supply and demand balance.
 The repercussions of such policies are thus not limited to the domestic market, but extend to an international context, with effects that deserve careful consideration.

-According to the National Board of Trade Swedish, l’export to the U.S. could experience a 16% reduction, with significant impacts in the mechanical, pharmaceutical and chemical sectors.
-Prometeia estimates that a 10% increase in tariffs could cost Italy more than $4 billion, affecting the fashion sector in particular.
-If tariffs were applied across the board, the costs to Italian companies could exceed $9 billion.
+According to the National Board of Trade Swedish, l’export to the U.S. could face a 16% reduction, with significant impacts on the mechanical, pharmaceutical, and chemical sectors.
+Prometeia estimates that a 10% increase in tariffs could cost Italy over $4 billion, particularly affecting the fashion sector.
+If the tariffs were applied across the board, the costs for Italian companies could exceed $9 billion.

-The new U.S. duties are part of the “Trump Reciprocal Trade Act”, an initiative aimed at rebalancing trade between the United States and its partners.
-The introduction of restrictions on European products could trigger a new trade war, with protective measures by the European Union and significant consequences on global supply chains.
-This exchange of protectionist measures would also inevitably affect the international market, as demonstrated by recent developments in the commodity sector, such as steel and aluminum.
+The new US tariffs fall within the scope of “Trump Reciprocal Trade Act”, an initiative aimed at rebalancing trade between the United States and its partners.
+The introduction of restrictions on European products could trigger a new trade war, with protectionist measures from the European Union and significant consequences on global supply chains.
+This exchange of protectionist measures would inevitably spill over into the international market as well, as demonstrated by recent developments in the commodity sector, such as steel and aluminum.

-Should the protectionist approach continue, Italian companies could face duties on top products of the Made in Italy, such as wine, cheese and machinery.
+If the protectionist approach were to continue, Italian companies could face tariffs on their flagship products.
+Made in Italy, such as wine, cheese and machinery.
 Already during Trump's first term, these tariffs had a negative impact on the Italian agribusiness sector, reducing exports to the U.S. and creating difficulties for Italian producers interested in exporting food to the United States.

-The technology and automotive sectors could also be affected, with problems in the supply of essential components and increased production costs.
+The technology and automotive sectors could also suffer consequences, with problems in the supply of essential components and an increase in production costs.

-However, the Italian government's recent rapprochement with the United States could lead to economic benefits, such as increased U.S. investment in Italy, especially in sectors such as technology and renewable energy.
-On the other hand, Italy could risk losing influence in Europe, where business interests do not always coincide with U.S. interests.
+However, the Italian government's recent rapprochement with the United States could lead to economic benefits, such as an increase in American investments in Italy, especially in sectors like technology and renewable energy.
+On the other hand, Italy could risk losing influence in Europe, where commercial interests do not always align with those of the United States.

 An excessively close alignment with Washington could isolate Italy, weakening its ability to negotiate favorable terms within the European Union and with other economic powers such as China and Japan.

-In light of the above, it is important to note that the imposition of indiscriminate tariffs would also hurt the U.S. economy.
-It is unlikely that industrial goods, which are critical to the’export to the U.S. from our country, precisely because of their relevance in the American market as well.
+In light of the above, it is important to emphasize that the imposition of indiscriminate tariffs would also harm the U.S. economy.
+It is unlikely that industrial goods, fundamental to the’export to the U.S. from our country, precisely because of their relevance in the American market as well.

 Indeed, the restrictive measures appear to be aimed primarily at China, despite Beijing's position as the largest lender of U.S. government debt placing limits on U.S. aggression.